Marco-1012/Tic-Tac-Toe-Multiplayer/docu.md

 If the player makes a move it is checked with the **playermove** Function.
 After it is checked the correspondig Button is disabled and replaced with X or O

-After ever round it is checked if there is a winner with the function **checkwin**.
+After ever round it is checked if there is a winner with the function **check_result**.
 If somone won the current player will get a message saying "won".

-The rep variable is incremented by one each time a move is made and if this varaible reaches 10 the game will know it is a draw

-At last if the rep variable is not 10 the that is made is transmitted to the other player.

 # Wait for opponent move Funtion